 When you become a client at Angela Pierce and Associates, we collect all information necessary to process your legal matter.
 We are required by law to keep this information for seven years once your matter is closed.
 If the personal information you provide to us is incomplete or inaccurate, we may be unable to provide you, or someone else you know, with the services you, or they, are seeking.
 We require accurate information to ascertain a client’s identity before we will commence to act for them.

 We may collect website activity statistics such as number of visitors, pages visited, time and date of visit and where you accessed our website from, so that we can make informed decisions relating to improving our website and the service we deliver.
 This information is anonymous and does not identify a person.

 When you visit our website, a cookie may be placed on your computer which is later used to display advertising on other websites you may visit.
 The cookie does not contain personal information that can identify you but may contain information about the page you visited on our website.
 If you do not wish for this to occur, you can remove cookies from your computer by following the standard procedures for your internet browser to do so.

 When transmitting personal information from a computer to our website, an individual must keep in mind that the transmission of information over the Internet is not completely secure or error-free.
 In particular, messages and e-mails sent to or from the site may not be secure, and an individual should take special care in deciding what information to send to us via e-mail or the web message portal.
 Other than liability that cannot lawfully be excluded, Angela Pierce and Associates will not be liable in any way in relation to any breach of security or any unintended loss or disclosure of that information.

 Third party disclosure

-We may disclose information to third parties when outsourcing services, such as data storage, debt collection, bulk distribution and mailing, direct marketing, technology support services and obtaining expert help from consultants to improve our services.
+We may disclose information to third parties when outsourcing services, such as data storage, billing and debt collection, bulk distribution and mailing, direct marketing, website usage analysis, technology support services and obtaining expert help from consultants to improve our services.

 Disclosure of personal information to overseas entities